MurhafSousli/ngx-wordpress/README.md

 Now the `baseUrl` is set in `WpConfig`, we can use the services `WpModel`, `WpCollection` in any component, However contrary to what we did with `WpConfig`, Every component uses WordPress service (`WpModel` and `WpCollection`) must has its own instance of the service, therefore we must inject the service within each component uses the service.

-Before requesting any data from the service, we must choose the endpoint, set it using `service.SetEndpoint()` and pass it as a string or using `WpHelper.Endpoint`
+Before requesting any data from the service, we must choose the endpoint, set it using `service.SetEndpoint($endpoint)` and pass it as a string or using `WpHelper.Endpoint`

 #### Getting Single Example

+The following example demonstrates how to get a single post by id, this applies on other endpoints as well (pages, categories, tags, media, ... etc)
+We set the QueryArgs embed to true, to display the post featured image using the function `post.featuredImageUrl($size)`

+*PS: when embed is set to true, you will get featured image, categories, tags and author with the response.*

 ```
 import {WpModel, WpHelper, Post, QueryArgs} from "ng2-wp-api/ng2-wp-api";